 We encourage all of our applicants to be open to the idea of studying at any college.
 However, applicants will get the opportunity to speak individually with the selections team about their interests, motivation and preferences.
 UWC Australia ultimately decides the assignment of places after careful consideration of the candidate’s profile.

 How will I be assessed for a scholarship?

 Students are awarded places at a UWC school or college based purely on how well they meet our selection criteria.
 If they are successful, parents or guardians need to complete a financial assessment which is completely separate from the selection process.
-Scholarships are awarded based on financial need.
+Scholarships and partial scholarships are awarded based on financial need.
 This helps ensure scholarships go to students who need them most.

 What costs am I responsible for as a parent?